bridgethaney/UFO_Sightings_Project/README.md

 ### PROJECT GOAL

 This featured visualization seeks to find any patterns within sightings of three different locations: the Greater Los Angeles Area, Albuquerque, New Mexico, and the Greater New York City Area.
 There is a common conception that Area 51, which is located within Roswell, New Mexico, is the hub for alien activity.
-This makes Albuquerque, the biggest city closest to Roswell, the perfect location to test whether.
+This makes Albuquerque, the biggest city closest to Roswell, the perfect location to test whether areas next to the most known.
 Through focusing on several different locations, there can ultimately be a wider look into where UFO sightings are most prevalent.
-It is interesting to see just how
+It is interesting to see just how many reported

 ### ANALYSIS

-In observing the data in all three
+In observing the data in all three locations, it seems that New York City contains the most sightings.

 ### TECHNICAL OVERVIEW